GermanBrainRot/Project-Galileo/README.md

 In a pure quantum scale setting, this should be the natural "view from outside": it's a view from the inside.

+**Note of caution**: As it stands, this is a *naive* application of my second postulate and not super rigorous.
+I may have said what a perspective is supposed to be, but not what constitutes a *change* of perspective (this should be a group operation of sorts!) and I admit freely that "treat what 'we' are doing probabilistically" is a hand waving way to see my second postulate realized.

+Also, I expect interesting subtleties related to Bayesian updates to show up in *retrospective* applications.
+More research is certainly needed.

 So, in short:

 - The integral formalism boils down to composition of morphisms in the appropriate category.